Angry Birds maker Rovio to cut up to 130 jobs

 HELSINKI Finnish mobile games maker Rovio, owner of the Angry Birds brand, plans to cut up to 130 jobs in Finland, or 16 percent of its workforce, saying growth has not been as strong as expected and it needs a simpler structure.

-Aiming to become an entertainment brand on a par with Walt Disney, Rovio has expanded the Angry Birds brand into an animated TV series and toys and clothing.
+Aiming to become an entertainment brand on a par with Walt Disney (DIS.N), Rovio has expanded the Angry Birds brand into an animated TV series and toys and clothing.
 It is also working on an animated movie, expected to premiere in 2016.

 But it has struggled to retain players amid competition from new games, with operating profit halving last year to 36.5 million euros ($46 million) due to investments and stalling sales.